EPIC WORK

 EPIC launched the Kansas Teacher Retention Initiative in the summer of 2021.
 This initiative focuses on measuring, understanding, interpreting, and disseminating data-driven insights regarding the driving factors of teacher retention within school districts and across the State of Kansas.

-In partnership with key organizations such as the Kansas Association of Schools Boards, Kansas National Education Association, United School Administrators, and Emporia State University, the Kansas Teacher Retention Survey is deployed and administered annually to all teachers in Kansas.
+In partnership with key organizations such as the Kansas Association of Schools Boards, Kansas National Education Association, United School Administrators, and Emporia State University, the Kansas Teacher Retention Survey is administered on a biennial basis.
+It is available to all teachers in Kansas.

-Building on insights from the inaugural KTRI study, the 2023 KTRI offers a renewed perspective, aiming to amplify educators’ voices and examine trends longitudinally.
+Building on insights from the inaugural Kansas Teacher Retention Survey, the 2023 KTRS offers a renewed perspective, aiming to amplify educators’ voices and examine trends longitudinally.

 Key Findings